Thamesweb Logo

 Cedar Tree circa 1910

-The cedar tree in St Leonard's Road around 1910.
-In 2006 a postcard of the above Edwardian view was lost in the post so we hope to find another somewhere!
-In the meantime we include the only remaining scan of the view believed to be originally photographed and published by T E Cochrane, of 27 Queens Road, Windsor, also at one time of St Leonards Avenue.
-The date of the view is probably around 1910.
+In 2006 a postcard of the above Edwardian view was lost in the post on its way to us so we hope to find another somewhere!
+(Not found one yet - March 2011!).
+In the meantime we include above the only remaining scan of the view believed to be originally photographed and published by T E Cochrane, a local commercial photographer and postcard publisher, who lived just around the corner at 27 Queens Road, Windsor.
+The family also lived at one time in St Leonards Avenue.
+The date of the view is around 1908-1910.

 St Leonards Road Cedar Tree 2